*Trigger warning: story and image of infant loss*

-When Michelle Johann experienced infertility and loss she found community at Pulling Down the Moon, a holistic women's health clinic.
 Inspired by their work, she joined the team to continue creating a community as others navigate difficult fertility and pregnancy experiences.
 When she's not working, she loves to spend time with her husband Brian and son Gavin.
 Nyssa was given special permission by Michelle to share her heart-wrenching experience of loss during infertility.

 The following is her story.

 This is me: the most raw photo of me ever taken.
 When I lost my children, within a minute of each other, I saw their first and last breaths.
 We made it to 21.5 weeks with cervical insufficiency and bed rest, but that wasn’t enough.

 Many women and men think they've triumphed over infertility until there's a chemical pregnancy, a miscarriage, or even death after premature delivery.
 It isn’t pretty, but it's real life.

 We have to speak this truth for people to understand what it is really like.
 It is delivering healthy babies only to lose them.
 It is the medical community not knowing how to stop it.
 It is surviving postpartum in a haze and trying to heal physically while being denied leave, coping with your body thinking there are babies to care for, and then having to have surgery six weeks later.